-The power saving function can be configured in several modes according to the user's needs.
+The power-saving function can be configured in several modes according to the user's needs.

-According to the answer of the AT+CFUN=?
-Command, you can know the Power Saving Modes supported by the Telit Module, please refer to the AT Commands Reference Guide for more details.
-In power saving mode with CFUN=5, UART AT interface disabled.
-URC is not displayed and is stored in the buffer on UART AT interface.
-It flushed to DTE when the modem device exit power saving mode by <DTR=ON>.
+The Power Saving Modes supported by the Telit Module can be determined via the AT+CFUN=? command's response; for more information, refer to the AT Commands Reference Guide.
+In power-saving mode, CFUN=5 disables the UART AT interface.
+The URC is stored in the buffer and is not visible on the UART AT interface.
+It is flushed to DTE when the modem device exits power saving mode by <DTR=ON>.

-AT#PSMRI=<duration time> must be configured as non-zero value.
-It enables RI with the specified time if URC event happened during power saving mode with CFUN=5.
+AT#PSMRI=<duration time> must be configured as a non-zero value.
+It enables RI with the specified time if the URC event happened during power-saving mode with CFUN=5.